Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Numerical results

 In Figure \ref{fig: expTarget}, we compare the time-consistent optimal investments under Value-at-Risk (with different target and/or $F$ functions) to the optimal investment under mean-variance.
-We illustrate this for the cases that $F \equiv 0$, $F(x)=x$ or $F(x)=\max \{x,0\}^2$ when $\T$ is the exponential target function with parameters $\beta = \gamma = 1$, and $F(x)=x$ or $F(x)=\max \{x,0\}^2$ when $\T$ is the identity target function $\T(x)=x$.
-We display the optimal solutions as a fraction of the mean-variance optimal solution.
-The fraction for the second asset is not shown since the curves are only slightly different.
+In the two-dimensional Black-Scholes model in the left plot, we illustrate this for the cases that $F \equiv 0$, $F(x)=x$ or $F(x)=\max \{x,0\}^2$ when $\T$ is the exponential target function with parameters $c = \gamma = 1$, and $F(x)=x$ or $F(x)=\max \{x,0\}^2$ when $\T$ is the identity target function $\T(x)=x$.
+In the one-dimensional L{\'e}vy model in the middle plot, we replace the Brownian Motion with a pure upward jump $\alpha$-stable L{\'e}vy process with $c=0.05$.
+We give the result for the exponential target function and the Value at Risk with $F(x)=\max \{x,0\}^2$.
+In the one-dimensional L{\'e}vy model of the right plot, we use a pure upward jump, a symmetric, and a pure downward jump L{\'e}vy model with $c=0.5$, the identity target function and the Value at Risk with $F(x)=\max \{x,0\}^2$.
+We display the optimal solutions as a fraction of the mean-variance optimal solution (with $\alpha=2$).
+The fraction for the second asset in the 2-dimensional Black-Scholes model is not shown since the curves differ only slightly.